bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-02-15-christopher-nolan-in-conversation.md

 Though he has never won an Academy Award, Christopher Nolan’s personal accolades are numerous and far-reaching.
 He received the CBE in 2019, has had five Academy Award nominations, five BAFTA nominations, six Golden Globes nominations and, in 2012, he became the youngest director to be honoured with a hand-and-footprint ceremony at Grauman’s Chinese Theatre in Los Angeles.
 Last year he won the NATO Spirit of the Industry award and the Sundance Institute’s first ever Trailblazer Award.

-Nolan will be joining the distinguished ranks of other BFI Fellows including David Lean, Bette Davis, Akira Kurosawa, Ousmane Sembène, Elizabeth Taylor, Michael Powell, Emeric Pressburger, Orson Welles, Thelma Schoonmaker, Derek Jarman, Martin Scorsese, Satyajit Ray, Yasujiro Ozu
-and, most recently, Tilda Swinton, Barbara Broccoli, Michael G. Wilson and Spike Lee.
+Nolan will be joining the distinguished ranks of other BFI Fellows including David Lean, Bette Davis, Akira Kurosawa, Ousmane Sembène, Elizabeth Taylor, Michael Powell, Emeric Pressburger, Orson Welles, Thelma Schoonmaker, Derek Jarman, Martin Scorsese, Satyajit Ray, Yasujiro Ozu and, most recently, Tilda Swinton, Barbara Broccoli, Michael G. Wilson and Spike Lee.

-<![endif]-->
+<br><br>

 **Christopher Nolan**